Site icon Outdoor Gearzine "Outdoor Gearzine"

 • Good thermal efficiency

-• There is a sense of stability (on the stove)
+• Stable (on the stove)

-• Available in sizes for large groups
+• There are sizes for large groups

 • Easy to cook